Kommunal Landspensjonskasse: Ethical divestment

-In recent years, KLP has at times engaged in ethics-based financial divestment.
+Starting in 2004, KLP has occasionally divested from investments the company’s leadership finds ethically questionable.
 KLP is a member of the United Nations Principles for Responsible Investment (UNPRI) and publishes detailed explanations about why it excludes certain investments.

 KLP also shares its ESG analysis with the Government Pension Fund Global (GPFG), Norway’s US$1.36 trillion sovereign wealth fund, which holds, on average, 1.4 per cent of all the world’s listed companies.

 In 2001, KLP divested from Singapore Technologies Kinetics on account of its production of anti-personnel mines, an activity that was later exposed by the Thai Ministry of Foreign Affairs upon questioning by the International Campaign to Ban Landmines (ICBL).

-In 2008, KLP divested from G4S after a complaint was filed against the company with the OECD by the Union Network International over the company's "symtematic violations of labor rights in twelve countries".
+In 2008, KLP divested from British private security firm G4S after a complaint was filed against the company with the OECD by the Union Network International over the company's alleged "symtematic violations of labor rights in twelve countries".

 In 2014, KLP divested from all mining firms and power producers whose operations were more than 30% reliant on coal, in line with guidelines laid down by the Norwegian Parliament.

-In 2017, KLP divested its shares in companies contracted to build the Dakota Access Pipeline after the Sami Parliament of Norway voiced its solidarity with the Standing Rock Sioux community in the United States.
+In 2017, KLP divested its shares in companies contracted to build the Dakota Access Pipeline after the Sami Parliament of Norway voiced its support for the Standing Rock Sioux community in the United States.
 KPL cited the "unacceptable risk of contributing to serious or systematic human rights violations", and the fact that the pipeline construction required the flooding of land protected by the 1851 Treaty of Fort Laramie.

 In March 2019, KLP cut its investment in Washington H Soul Pattinson over its financial ties to the coal industry, and in May 2019, announced it was blacklisting a further 46 companies deriving more than 5% of their revenue from coal-based activities, including AGL Energy, BHP, Origin Energy and South32.